Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-60-the-calm-and-the-storm.md

 "You’d think we’d be getting used to this, huh?"

-"Some things, you don’t get used to I guess…" Jack indicated the bench.
+"Some things, you don’t get used to I guess..."
+Jack indicated the bench.
 "Let’s clean up."

 She nodded, and started slotting her tools back into their rack.
 "You gonna cast a spell for ‘em?"